Use this to search the site! Just type your request in the blank and click!

 salt and pepper

-have been melted.
+butter have been melted.
 Season with salt and pepper and almost cover with milk.
-Simmer, uncovered until

-milk is absorbed, tilting pan occasionally and basting top of potatoes with milk.
+Simmer, uncovered until milk is absorbed, tilting pan occasionally and basting top of

-facing page, 410, is a recipe for Saratoga Potatoes and that caught my attention.
-On the off-chance
+on the facing page, 410, is a recipe for Saratoga Potatoes and that caught my attention.

-printing and I treasure it.
-You've probably got your own copy but in case you don't, it' a good
+treasure it.
+You've probably got your own copy but in case you don't, it' a

 How good of you to spend so much time helping people find their memories.